elamperti/lib-powermate/README.md

     Returns an array of PowerMate wheel devices.
 Raises a `DeviceNotFound` exception if none found.

 ## PowerMateWheel class
-Receives an evdev device as parameter, which can be obtained with the `find_wheels()` function.
+Receives an optional device as parameter, which can be obtained with the `find_wheels()` function.
+If no device is specified, `set_device()` must be called with a valid device before using the wheel, otherwise it will fail.

 ### Getters and setters